tl-its-umich-edu/esbUtils/README.md

 The code is kept in github and will be public.

+Version 2.x will run using the IBM API Manager.

 ## Building the project

 The application runs on Java 1.7.
 After checking out the source code use mvn to install.